Tour start → end dates | Price | Enquire |

 Meals: Breakfast x2, Lunch x2, Dinner x2

-Included Highlight: Full day Hwange National Park game drive
+Included Highlight: Hwange Painted Dog Centre, Full day Hwange National Park game drive

 Day 11

-The following day we make our way to the Matopos National Park which is situated in the magnificent Matobo Hills.
+We make out way to Bulawayo this morning.
+In the afternoon we will make visit Matopos National Park which is situated in the magnificent Matobo Hills.
 The Hills have been sculpted a million years ago and is the site of various exquisite Bushman paintings.
-We explore the park in the afternoon with our guide before making our way to the accommodation for the evening which is located in Bulawayo.
+This park is well known for its rhino population, so keep an eye out for them.

 Accommodation: Two Per Room: Banff Lodge or similar